zhangsu/seal/README.md

 (http://connect.creativelabs.com/openal/default.aspx), adding support for audio streaming and audio formats like Ogg Vorbis, MPEG Audio and WAVE.

+## Basic Use

+Initialize SEAL:

+    Seal.startup

+    include Seal

+Use a source object to represent a sound source, and attach an audio buffer:

+    source = Source.new
+    source.buffer = Buffer.new("audio.ogg")

+Change the position of the source:

+    source.position = 3, 2, -4

+Change the position of the listener (a singleton of Seal::Listener):

+    Seal.listener.position = -1, -1, 0

+Play the source:

+    source.play

+In case of massive audio resource, use of buffer will eat all the memory, so we can use streams:

+    source.stream = Stream.open("background_music.ogg")

+Make sure to detach the audio from the source before switching from a buffer to a stream or vice-versa:

+    source.buffer = ...

+    # ...

+    source.detach
+    source.stream = ...

+Apply a reverberation effect to the sound source:

+    # Allocate an effect slot and associate a specific reverb object.
+    slot = EffectSlot.new(Reverb.new(Reverb::Preset::FOREST))
+    # Start feeding the slot.
+    slot.feed(source)

+You can find detailed documentations in the header files under `include/seal` for each of the modules.

+The C interface is very similar to the Ruby binding, except that some of the SEAL objects are abbreviated (but still more verbose than Ruby in general):

+src -> Source
+buf -> Buffer
+rvb -> Reverb
+efs -> EffectSlot

+For example:

+    seal_src_t src;
+    seal_buf_t buf;

+    seal_startup(0);

+    seal_init_src(&src);
+    seal_init_buf(&buf);
+    seal_load2buf(&buf, "audio.ogg", SEAL_UNKNOWN_FMT);
+    seal_set_src_buf(&src, &buf);
+    seal_play_src(&src);

+    // Wait to hear.
+    _seal_sleep(3000);

+    seal_cleanup();

 ## Platforms

 Linux, Windows and Mac OS X are officially tested and supported.
 SEAL should